 -- Optional.
 Should there be a one click backup icon for this backup profile?
-Set to 0 to disable quickicon=QUICKIGON to 1 to enable it.
+Set to 0 to disable it, quickicon=QUICKIS@No 1 to enable it.

 Either --description or --quickicon must be specified for the command to be valid.

 One of the following exit codes will be set when the command finishes running: